IDSIA/FL-Bioinformatics/README.md

 # FL-Bioinformatics: Code Examples for Federated Learning

-This repository contains code examples related to the review article **"Technical Insights and Legal Considerations for Advancing Federated Learning in Bioinformatics"**, currently under evaluation for publication in *OUP Bioinformatics*.
+This repository contains code examples related to the review article [**"Technical Insights and Legal Considerations for Advancing Federated Learning in Bioinformatics,"**](https://arxiv.org/abs/2503.09649) currently under evaluation for publication in *OUP Bioinformatics*.

 We provide three different examples:
 - **WeaklyExpressed**: Detecting weakly expressed genes in a federated dataset.